LastGentlman/mercury-app/docs/OAUTH_IMPLEMENTATION_README.md

 # OAuth Implementation with Supabase

-This document explains how to set up and use the new OAuth functionality that has been added to the Mercury App.
+This document explains how to set up and use the new OAuth functionality that has been added to the PedidoList App.

 ## ✨ Features Added